DSchoutsen/HA_connection_Xtend/README.md

 ## Background

 In july 2024 my Intergas Xtend Hybrid Heat pump was installed.
 In anticipation off the installation I did some research on the internet on how I could connect the Xtend to Home Assistant.
-The solution described in https://github.com/thomasvt1/xtend-bridge didn't appeal to me because of the added devices and cables required.
+The solution described in [Xtend_bridge by thomasvt1](https://github.com/thomasvt1/xtend-bridge) didn't appeal to me because of the added devices and cables required.
 That said the code in that repository provided a lot of information I used to configure my own, more HA native, setup.

 I am by no means a HA expert and gather and borrow information from the internet.
 This solution may not be as elegant but I lack the skills to develop a proper HA Integration; As the saying goes: _Make do with what you have_
 Recommendations and/or improvements are welcome.